17SABT71M3/ffstr.bat/README.md

 ### Delimiters
-Delimiters are symbols that are not part of the search.
 They are used to separate strings into 'tokens'.
+Delimiters are symbols or characters not part of the search, which are ignored.
 You have to write something as the delimiter parameter.
-If you want to continue using space write the delimiter as `" "`.
+If "" is used as the delimiter (Meaning Nothing) then the whole string is treated as One String and there is no substring to extract from it.
+If you have a sentence then an appropriate delimiter for example would be `" "`.
+(Meaning Space).
 Delimiters like `&` and `|` must always be escaped like `"^&"` and `"^|"` respectively.

 ### Wi-ki  :newspaper: